 Olaf Kühnemann is the new painting instructor at the Berlin Drawing Room.
-His first workshop will be the Intro Painting Workshop starting January 8, 2020.
+His first workshop will be the Intro Painting Workshop starting January 8 followed by Creative Painting Workshop starting February 19, 2020.
 He is also a wonderful artist and experienced teacher, having started painting as a small child and teaching in 2004 in Israel.
-We caught up with him in his studio, which happens to be in the same building as the Berlin Drawing Room studio, while he was preparing for an upcoming exhibition.
+We caught up with him in his studio, which happens to be in the same building as the Berlin Drawing Room, while he was preparing for an upcoming exhibition.
 His work is now on view within the exhibition Navigating Berlin: Perspectives on Cartography until March 1, 2020.

 BDR: What was your first painting experience?